-But they don’t simply want multiple selling channels; they want to ability to switch seamlessly between them.
+Today’s consumers have a plethora of options to meet their shopping needs, from mobile e-commerce to social media and the storefront.
+But shoppers don’t merely want multiple selling channels; they want to ability to switch seamlessly between them.

-This is where omnichannel strategies come into play to facilitate increasingly nimble shopping experiences – but this also has a massive impact on the order fulfillment process.
+This is where omnichannel strategies for fulfillment come into play to meet customer expectations for increasingly nimble shopping experiences.
+But how does this differ from the more familiar multichannel fulfillment process?

-We’re taking a deep dive into the differences between multichannel and omnichannel selling and order fulfillment, and what you should consider when deciding on your business’s strategy.
+We’re taking a deep dive into the differences between multichannel and omnichannel fulfillment, and what you should consider when deciding on your business’s strategy.

 So, we’ve defined what multichannel and omnichannel are in general terms – but what does this mean in terms of order fulfillment?